msharp/apiarist/README.md

   - `--check-emr-status-every` configure the interval between each status check on a running job.
   - `--quiet` less logging
   - `--verbose` more logging
+  - `--retain-hive-table` for local mode, keep the hive table to run further ad-hoc queries.

 ### Configuration file